lookout-hero-logo

 Use a dedicated color library

 For the last few design systems I've built, I've always used a Brand & Color library for color styles.
-Lookout required accessible colors for the website, so I added them in the Web Library.
+Lookout required additional colors for web accessibility, so I added them in the Web Library.
 But these colors will probably be needed for email campaigns, ad banners, and other use cases.
-I think it will be better if colors are defined in a dedicated library.
+I think it might be better if colors are defined in a dedicated library.

 Component properties are great, instance swapping... not as much